Gourav-334/maltose/misc/README.md

 - `order_of_work.md` - Defines the order in which the project has to be executed.
 - `upcoming_tasks.md` - Lists upcoming tasks to get done.
+- `x86_as_syntax.md` - Legacy syntax plan for x86 architecture's AS syntax.

 ---